chrisglein/chrisglein.github.io/heist/new-rules.md

 # SETUP
 1. Randomly deal 1 identity card face-up in front of each player.
 Return the rest to the game box.
 2. Randomly deal 1 secret card face-down to each player.
 They may look at this card but not share it with other players.
 Return the rest to the game box.
-3. Arrange the 4 job cards (A,B,C,D) face-up in a grid in the middle of the table.
+3. Arrange the 4 Job cards (A,B,C,D) face-up in a grid in the middle of the table.
-4. Place the obstacle cards face-up on their corresponding job card (e.g. place A5 on job A) in numeric order with the lowest number on top (e.g. place A1 on top)
+4. Place the Obstacle cards face-up on their corresponding job card (e.g. place A5 on job A) in numeric order with the lowest number on top (e.g. place A1 on top)
 5. Place the following tokens in the bag:

 | Yellow | Red | Purple |